-November 1, 2016 through December 31, 2016.
 All licensing activity is done through the NMLS system.
-Refer to the NMLS website for more details.
+Click on the NMLS box to the right for detailed information.

 All fees are non-refundable

-The annual renewal - Licensees who fail to request renewal during the annual renewal period will change status to "Terminated – Failed to Renew" in NMLS on January 1, 2017.
+Licensees who fail to request renewal during the annual renewal period will change status to Terminated-Failed to Renew on January 1 each year.
 While in this status a licensee will not be able to conduct mortgage business in Alaska.

-Late renewal - Licensees may request late renewal in NMLS until the last day of February 2017.
-A late renewal fee will apply and department approval granted before the renewal is effective.
+Licensees may request reinstatement of a license through the last day of February each year.
+An additional fee will apply and the department must approve the renewal before the license is effective.

-Terminated - Licensees who do not apply before the close of the late renewal period will become "Terminated – Expired" on March 1, 2017.
+Licensees who do not apply before the close of the reinstatement period will change status to Terminated-Expired on March 1 each year.